by Steve Offsey

-Customer journey analytics enables marketers to identify opportunities for real-time engagement based on a deep analysis of customer behavior.
+Customer journey analytics enables enterprises to identify opportunities to orchestrate personalized actions based on a customer’s overall experience, not just their most recent interaction in a single channel.
 It gives you the power to identify at-risk customers before you lose their business.
-It lets you connect the dots between customer interactions and business outcomes in seconds, rather than weeks and months.
+It lets you connect the dots between customer behavior and business outcomes in seconds, rather than weeks and months.

 Trigger Real-Time Engagement

 Journey maps are good for internal communication and aligning employees around a common, customer-centric approach.
 But how do you resolve poor customer experience issues?
 Where do you start?
 Or if you need to boost new acquisition, how do you target and personalize offers for unique customers?